40 published epidemiologic studies have examined the link between genital talc use by women and ovarian cancer since the 1980s.

 With surprising consistency, rigorous research by some of the most respected scientists and medical experts in the world have documented strong links between talc and ovarian cancer.
 These findings have remained consistent over time, across many patient populations, and study types.
 Talcum powder contains known carcinogens such as asbestos, fibrous talc, chromium, and nickel.

-- Saed, et al. (2019) –Johnson’s Baby Powder caused a significant dose-dependent increase in prooxidants with a concomitant decrease in antioxidants and resulted in a significant increase in inflammation.
+- Saed, et al. (2019): Johnson’s Baby Powder caused a significant dose-dependent increase in prooxidants with a concomitant decrease in antioxidants and resulted in a significant increase in inflammation.
 “These findings are the first to confirm the cellular effect of talc and provide a molecular mechanism to previous reports linking genital use to increased ovarian cancer risk.”
+Other recent, similar studies by researchers Mandarino et al. (2020) and Emi et al. (2021) also found that talc and talc plus estrogen resulted in an increase in reactive oxygen species and changes in gene expression which are associated with cancer.

 - Cramer et al. 2016: Perineal talc use was associated with a 33 percent increase in ovarian cancer risk.
-This study also found increased risk of ovarian cancer with prolonged talc exposure over time.
+This study also found a 47% increased risk of ovarian cancer with prolonged talc exposure.

 Addressing skeptics in the medical community.